MonjokT/C10-team-Ethopie/README.md

-📖 African Folktales SLM — Preserving Oral Tradition with a Domain-Specific Language Model
+# **📖 African Folktales SLM-Preserving Oral Tradition with a Domain-Specific Language Model**

 **🌍 Project Overview**
 This project fine-tunes a small language model to generate African folktale narratives that stay faithful to regional themes, dialects, and storytelling structure.
 Using a synthetic folktale benchmark corpus (documents, prompts, and reference stories spanning trickster tales, origin myths, moral tales, hero journeys, animal fables, and community wisdom across West, East, Southern, Central Africa, and the diaspora), we generate short stories from prompts and score them against hidden reference stories using character-level Levenshtein distance.